 samloader decrypt4 [version] [model] [region] [infile] [outfile]

 Furthermore, this tool is not meant for beta firmware packages.
-So on that note, if you have any queries do let us know in the comments section.
-Rounding off, here are some iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick that you should check out as well.
+So on that note, if you have any queries, do let us know in the comments section.
+Rounding off, here are some iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Tricks that you should check out as well.